Burkina Faso: Foreign NGO workers go missing after ambush | DW | 26.04.2021

 The missing included two Spanish citizens and an Irish national, along with a member of the Burkinabe armed forces.
 The three Europeans were reportedly working for a NGO dedicated to protecting the environment.

 The attack occurred during the daytime in the Fada N'Gourma-Pama area in eastern Burkina Faso.
-In addition to the NGO workers, the patrol group also consisted of soldiers, foreign rangers and foreign journalists.
+In addition to the NGO workers, the patrol group also consisted of soldiers, forest rangers and foreign journalists.

 No group has yet claimed responsiblity for the kidnapping.
 Authorities are conducting a search for the missing people.